cSh4rk/cSh4rk.github.io/blog/_posts/2022-05-09-expert-lab-web-shell-upload-via-race-condition.md

 published: true
 tags: [Web Application Security, Web Security Academy, Expert Labs, File Upload Vulnerabilities, Race Condition Vulnerabilities, Turbo Intruder, Exiftool]
 image: /blog/assets/console.png
+description: "Solution for the Expert Lab, Lab Description: This lab contains a vulnerable image upload function.
+Although it performs robust validation on any files that are uploaded, it is possible to bypass this validation entirely by exploiting a race condition in the way it processes them."
 ---

 <br>